olomix/go-test-pg/README.md

 As a side effect tool checks that all resources are released when test exits.
 If any Rows is not closed or Conn is not released to pool, test fails.

-`go-test-pg` requires schema file to initialize database with.
+`go-test-pg` uses schema file to initialize database with.
 It creates template database with this schema.
 Then each temporary database for every test creates from this template database.
 If the template database for this schema is exists, it will be reused.
 The name of the template database is composed of `baseName` and md5 hashsum of schema file content.
+If schema file is empty, then use default PostgreSQL empty database `template1`.

 On complete, temporary databases would be dropped, template database will not be dropped and would remain for future reuse.